anasselhoud/anasselhoud/README.md

 ### Welcome 👋

-Work now: Artificial Intelligence Engineer at Faurecia.
+Work now: Artificial Intelligence Engineer.

 💻 I am a Computer Scientist: Specialized in AI & Data Science.
 I have a strong background in Machine Learning, Deep learning and Data Science globally.